19 Iteration without loops

 Not everything should be a functional.
 Loops earn their place in three situations.

 When iterations depend on each other.
-If the result of iteration i feeds into iteration i + 1, a functional does not help.
-Simulation chains, iterative algorithms, and accumulating state all need explicit loops. (purrr’s reduce() and accumulate() handle some of these cases, and you will meet them in Chapter 21.
+If the result of iteration i feeds into iteration i + 1, a functional cannot help you, because functionals assume independence between elements.
+Simulation chains, iterative algorithms, and accumulating state all need explicit loops. (purrr’s reduce() and accumulate() handle some of these sequential cases, and you will meet them in Chapter 21.
 In the language of category theory, a fold that tears down a list one element at a time is a catamorphism, the most general recursion pattern: any loop that starts with an accumulator, walks a list, and returns the accumulator is a catamorphism in disguise.)

 # Random walk: each step depends on the previous